Mazotis/Homeserver/README.md

         # use the same approach for any required variable taken from the config file
         # self._connection is provided by device.py to handle your device connection - True or False
         # self.auto_mode is provided by device.py to give you the AUTO mode status (True or False)
-        self.state = 0 # You might want a variable to keep in memory the actual color/state of your bulb/device, in this case the initial value is 0 self.device_type = "MyNewDevice" # Tells the homeserver the actual device type - inheritance safe self.color_type = "rgb" # Tells the homeserver the expected device state variable type - see convert.py for more info
+        self.state = DEVICE_OFF # You might want a variable to keep in memory the actual color/state of your bulb/device, in this case the initial value is OFF self.device_type = "MyNewDevice" # Tells the homeserver the actual device type - inheritance safe self.color_type = "rgb" # Tells the homeserver the expected device state variable type - see convert.py for more info
 ```
-Each new device class must provide the following functions to properly work.
-This is subject to change.
+Each new device class must provide the run(self,color) and get_state(self) to properly work. def run(...) connects to the device, sends the state/color value and returns True or False depending on the success state of the request.
+It must also set the self.state variable to the end state and self.success to True when the request is completed. def get_state(...) "pings" the device to get its state (or just returns self.state if it cannot know the state in real-time).
+Subject to change.

 device.py provides all functions except color, but you might want to override them if required.
-Bulb.py provides the device.py functions + additional features used in BLE lightbulbs.
+Bulb.py provides the device.py functions + additional features used in BLE lightbulbs (for the moment, it only provides a generic disconnection function for BLE devices).
+Subject to change.
 ```
     def get_state(self):
         """ Getter for the actual color/state of device """
-        return self.color
+        return self.state

     def disconnect(self):
         """ Disconnects the device """